obsidiansystems/.github/profile/nix.md

 ## 🔐 Nix + Security
 We're part of the Nix Security Working Group, and have contributed to the [nix-security-tracker](https://github.com/Nix-Security-WG/nix-security-tracker) project.

-## 📁 Super Colliding Nix Stores
-Creates a [local-overlay Nix store](https://github.com/NixOS/rfcs/pull/152) from multiple local and daemon stores.
-Done in [collaboration with Repl.it and Tweag](https://discourse.nixos.org/t/super-colliding-nix-stores/28462).

 ## 🧺 Nix + Miscellaneous
 Even when using other package management systems or build tools, we try to use them via Nix so that things stay consistent and reproducible.